tjhillard/easteregg.js/README.md

 * phrase: string (alphanumeric)
 * keys: array of string values
 * codes: array of ints
-* hatch: boolean | determines if the trigger is active | default = false
+* hatch: boolean | default false | if true, the listener that triggers the callback is set to active

 > callback
 >> A funciton that executes when the successful code is entered by the user

+## hatch()
+> Method that hatches egg instance and activates listener